 Eric Krebs, whose theatrical career spans more than 40 years,has worked as a producer, a theater founder and operator, a college professor and occasionally as a performer

-In 1974 He founded the George Street Playhouse regional theater in New Brunswick, New Jersey, now in its 43 rd year.
+In 1974 He founded the George Street Playhouse regional theater in New Brunswick, New Jersey, now in its 45th year.
 He built and operated Off-Broadway’s John Houseman Theater Center and Douglas Fairbanks Theater for over 20 years.
-He currently operates the Playroom Theater and The Physics Theater in New York City.
+He currently operates the Playroom Theater in New York City.

-He produced on Broadway: Bill Maher: Victory Begins At Home (Tony nomination for Best Special Theatrical Event), Neil Simon’s The Dinner Party, It Ain’t Nothin’ But The Blues (nominated for 4 1999 Tony Awards including Best Musical) and Electra (nominated for 3 Tony Awards).
+On Broadway he produced: Bill Maher: Victory Begins At Home (Tony nomination for Best Special Theatrical Event), Neil Simon’s The Dinner Party, It Ain’t Nothin’ But The Blues (nominated for 4 Tony Awards including Best Musical) and Electra (nominated for 3 Tony Awards).

 In the not-for-profit theater, he founded and for fourteen years was the Producing Director of the George Street Playhouse, a professional (LORT) theater in New Brunswick, New Jersey.
 For 25 years, he was the chairman of Amas Musical Theatre, a not-for-profit theater founded by Rosetta LeNoire and dedicated to the training of “city kids” in the performing arts and the creation of new musicals for multi-ethnic casts.
 He was awarded the Robert Whitehead Award for excellence in producing in February, 1999.

 In April, 2007 he performed his own 90 minute adaptation of King Lear, a one person presentation entitled “Considering Lear.”
-In the fall of 2016, he performed My Father's Voice, a solo presentation of his father's letters from 1938-1945.
+In the fall of 2016, he performed My Father's Voice, a solo presentation of his father's letters from the Ellis Island Prison and the War in the Pacific, 1938-1945.

 Eric Krebs is the founder of the informational website studentrush.org. as well as the owner of the School Theatre Ticket Program.

-Mr. Krebs is a professor of theater arts at Baruch College, City University of New York, continuing a career as an educator that began in 1969 at Rutgers University in New Jersey, where he is professor emeritus.
+Mr. Krebs recently retired after 50 years as a professor of theater arts at Baruch College, City University of New York , where he continued a career as an educator that began in 1969 at Rutgers University (37 years) in New Jersey, where he is professor emeritus.